Eustachian Tube Balloon Dilation

 What is Eustachian Tube Dysfunction?

 Blocked eustachian tubes can cause pain, hearing difficulties, and a feeling of fullness in the ears.
 Such a phenomenon is referred to as eustachian tube dysfunction (ETD).
-Patients suffering from Eustachian Tube Dysfunction typically report having ear pain or pressure during take offs and landings of airplane or driving in the mountains.
+Patients suffering from Eustachian Tube Dysfunction typically report having ear pain or pressure during take offs and landings of airplanes or driving in the mountains.

 If you have Eustachian Tube Dysfunction:

 - Your ears may feel clogged or full

 - You may feel a popping or clicking sensation

 - You may have pain in one or both ears

 - You may hear ringing in your ears (called tinnitus).

 - You may sometimes have trouble keeping your balance.

 What is Eustachian Tube Balloon Dilation?